Weighted Conditional Flow Matching: Experiments

 \subsection{Experimental Setup}

 To visually probe the benefits of our weighted loss, we design similar low‐dimensional transport benchmarks as in \cite{tong2024improving}.
 First, we focus on mapping a distribution concentrated on an annulus to a configurable Mixture of Gaussians (MoG).
 The second setup consists of recovering the moons 2D dataset from a MoG source.
-We compare W-CFM for different choices of $\eps$ with the cost $c(x,y) = \|x - y\|$ against both OT-CFM and I-CFM, training a two-layer ELU‐MLP with 64 hidden units per layer via Adam with a learning rate of $10^{-3}$ for 60,000 iterations with a default batch size of 48.
-We evaluate sample quality, path straightness, and marginal density estimates—using KDE contours—to highlight how the added bias in the marginals W-CFM is negligible.
+We compare W-CFM for different choices of $\eps$ with the cost $c(x,y) = \|x - y\|$ against both OT-CFM and I-CFM, training a two-layer ELU‐MLP with 64 hidden units per layer via Adam with a learning rate of $10^{-3}$ for 60,000 iterations with a default batch size of 64.
+We evaluate sample quality, path straightness, and marginal density estimates using KDE contours.
+When using W-CFM, the training loss is a sample average of \eqref{eq:wcfm-loss}, rescaled by a Monte-Carlo approximation of $Z_\eps^{-1}$ computed over a single epoch as a preprocessing step.
+For the models trained with OT-CFM, we use a version where the exact OT plan is computed for each minibatch.

 To validate our approach in higher-dimensional settings, we evaluate on CIFAR-10, CelebA64, and ImageNet64-10---a 64×64 version of 10 ImageNet classes \citep{deng2009imagenet}.
 We use a UNet backbone \citep{ronneberger2015u} adapted to each dataset: for CIFAR-10, a smaller model with two residual blocks, 64 base channels, and 16×16 attention; for the rest of the datasets, a deeper UNet with three residual blocks, 128 base channels, a [1, 2, 2, 4] channel multiplier, and additional attention at 32×32 for ImageNet64-10, Food20, and Intel.
 All models are trained with Adam, a learning rate of $2 \times 10^{-4}$, cosine learning rate scheduling with 5,000 warmup steps, and EMA (decay 0.9999), for 400,000 steps using batch sizes of 128 for CIFAR-10, 64 for CelebA and ImageNet64-10, and 48 for Food20 and Intel.
 Our goal is not to reach state-of-the-art performance, but to compare flow matching variants under matched computational budgets and architectures.